MOVING YOU & YOUR LUGGAGE

 Do you have to use the service?
 NO.

 But Japanese people travel light because of this luggage forwarding service.
-So much so that Japanese people often consider luggage forwarding as a part of general “travel etiquette” – because people who travel light also aren’t cluttering up trains or tripping up others on train platforms, for e.g.
+So much so that Japanese people often consider luggage forwarding as a part of general “travel etiquette” – because people who travel light also aren’t cluttering up trains or tripping up others on train platforms, for example.

 SHOULD I TAKE MY LUGGAGE WITH ME ON THE BULLET TRAIN?
 IS THERE SPACE?